If you grew up in the ’80s, you’ll definitely remember this actress.

 CW: I liked all of it, really.
 I enjoyed all of it.
 The people were all incredibly kind and nice.
 Dean Cundey who was the camera operator is just amazing, and I saw him again when we were all at the Hollywood Bowl doing an event honoring Bob Gale and Alan Silvestri a couple years ago.
 We all got to be on stage.
 There was 17,000 people in the audience, and they said that, that was the most popular event the Hollywood Bowl ever had.
 They did a screening of Back to the Future.
 I saw Dean Cundey again, and he was just as darling and kind as he was when we did the movie.
 I enjoyed the whole process.
 I was just very impressed with everybody.

-I really, even on my media sites, with Facebook and Instagram and Twitter, there’s so much love and support from people all over the world, as if, we know each other.
+I really enjoying talking to the fans, even on my media sites, with Facebook and Instagram and Twitter, there’s so much love and support from people all over the world, as if, we know each other.
 It’s just a warm feeling.

 CW: Twenty six year, nine months ago.
 I get to elevate men into the stature that I believe is the dignity, birthright of, that men have.
 I think that it’s important that men realize how they deserve to be treated and what kind of honor they deserve to get, and so, I like to take care of them.
 I love seeing a well-dressed man.
 I think that, it’s not fair that in order to wear finest fabrics and the best tailoring, you have to spend a fortune.